phuse-org/SENDConform/pages/conform/conform_shacl_shapes.md

 ---
 title: SHACL Shapes for SEND Data
-last_updated: 2020-01-02
+last_updated: 2020-02-05
 permalink: conform_shacl_shapes.html
 sidebar: conform_sidebar
 folder: mydoc
 ---

 ## Introduction
-The project strives to define a core set of re-usable, hierarchical shapes for use in a variety of data validation scenarios spanning the data lifecycle from data collection through to submission and reporting.
-The first shapes to be defined by the project come from the Demographics (DM) domain, where the AnimalSubject shape is a primary focus.
+The project strives to define a set of re-usable, hierarchical shapes for use in a variety of data validation scenarios spanning the data lifecycle from data collection through to submission and reporting.
+The first shapes are constructed for the Demographics (DM) domain, where each AnimalSubject is a represented as a row in the source data.

 ## Animal Subject Shape